 This workshop is an introduction to writing for new and emerging writers of all levels of experience.
 The workshop will be looking at mythology and generation with fun group activities around these themes to get the creative juices flowing.
 This is a relaxed and fun workshop to show all participants that all have the ability to start writing and an avenue to get your voice heard.

 About Bisola Elizabeth Alabi

 Bisola is a Playwright who is currently an Associate Playwright at the Bush Theatre under the scholarship Project 2036 and has been working on her duet show, ‘Exceptional Promise’.
 She has gone on to Co-Found Next Up Talent showcase, which was hosted at the National Theatre Studio.
 She has been shortlisted for the Bafta Rocliffe film competition, The All3Media/Debbies Award and the James Graham Sketching playwriting competition.
 Her work has been featured under Soho Theatre, ATC, Oval House, Almeida Theatre and ADF/National Theatre.
 Recently, her work has been featured as part of the Oberon’s Hear Me Now audition monologue book collection and ADF Brexit Talks collection.

 Doors Open 7.30pm | First Act 7.45pm | Last Entry 10.30pm

 £8 early bird/£15 general release | Age 18+

 A late-night party, thrown by Wac Arts, to celebrate Hampstead Town Hall’s place in the history of supporting and celebrating the LGBTQ+ movement.
-DJ set by Ana Matronic (Scissor Sisters), Neil Prince, Velvet Jones and cabaret acts including Dolly Trolley Drag.
+DJ sets by Ana Matronic (Scissor Sisters), Neil Prince and Tim Hinson and cabaret acts including Dolly Trolley Drag and Velvet Jones.